Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Introduction

-Hence, informally speaking, the following statements are equivalent for every matrix $A$: \begin{itemize} \item The matrix $A$ is equivalent to a matrix with bounded dual tree-depth and bounded entry complexity. \item The contraction$^*$-depth of the matroid $M(A)$ is bounded, and the matrix $A$ is equivalent to a matrix with bounded entry complexity (with any dual tree-depth). \item The $\ell_1$-norm of every circuit of $A$ is bounded. \item The $\ell_1$-norm of every element of the Graver basis of $A$ is bounded. \end{itemize}
+Our results together with Theorem~\ref{thm:boundg} imply that the following statements are equivalent for every rational matrix $A$: \begin{itemize} \item The $\ell_1$-norm of every circuit of $A$, i.e., $c_1(A)$, is bounded. \item The $\ell_1$-norm of every element of the Graver basis of $A$, i.e., $g_1(A)$, is bounded. \item The matrix $A$ is row-equivalent to a matrix with bounded dual tree-depth and bounded entry complexity. \item The contraction$^*$-depth of the matroid $M(A)$ is bounded, and the matrix $A$ is row-equivalent to a matrix with bounded entry complexity (with any dual tree-depth). \end{itemize}